Updated on September 2023 by Sharon Lewis.

-As a trader analysing financial markets, it is important to have a solid approach to make trading decisions and place trades, to build a solid strategy.
-When constructing a strategy, it is important to understand the three main types of Forex market analysis – technical, fundamental, and sentiment.
-Each type of analysis has its own strengths and weaknesses, so it is important to be aware of all three, in order to have a well-rounded view of the market.
+As a trader analysing financial markets, it is important to have a solid approach to making trading decisions and placing trades to build a solid strategy.
+Understanding the three main types of forex market analysis – technical, fundamental, and sentiment – can help you construct a stronger trading strategy.

 Technical analysis looks at past price movements to try and predict future price action.
 Fundamental analysis looks at economic factors that could affect currency prices.
 Sentiment analysis looks at how psychology affects trading decisions.

 We will look at: